-The 2017 edition of the ECLAN PhD Seminar will be held at the Law Faculty, University of Basel on November 16‐17, 2017.
+The 2018 edition of the ECLAN PhD Seminar will be held at the Faculty of Law, Economics and Finance, University of Luxembourg on October 25‐26, 2018.
 Registrations are now open.
 Please find below the call for papers.
-The deadline for submission has been fixed on 30th September 2017.
+The deadline for submission has been fixed on 5th September 2018.

 The PhD seminars aim at PhD candidates currently working in the field of EU criminal justice and holding a degree in law, political science or international studies.

 Some pictures and the programmes of the past editions are also available below.

 Irene Wieczorek , PhD researcher, describes her experience of the PhD Seminar :